stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

                }"
       ```

-      Refer to the [Destination Form Properties object]({{ api.form-properties.destination-forms.section | flatify }}) to retrieve the attributes required for the `connection` argument for each destination type. **Note**: Each destination has its own unique configuration and set of form attributes.
+      Refer to the [Destination Form Properties object]({{ api.form-properties.destination-forms.section | flatify }}) to retrieve the attributes required for the `properties` argument for each destination type. **Note**: Each destination has its own unique configuration and set of form attributes.

-  - title: "Create a Source"
+  - title: "Create a source"
     anchor: "quick-start--create-a-source"
     content: |
       Source creation is performed through a sequence of [connection steps]({{ api.data-structures.connection-steps.section }}).
 The required steps and the order of those steps are unique to the source type and are defined in its [Report Card]({{ api.data-structures.report-cards.section }}) object.
 All source creation, however, begins at the `form` step.

       {% capture tip-source-types %}
       Use the [Source Type endpoint]({{ api.core-objects.source-types.section }}) to prep for source creation.
-This endpoint contains information about the configuration process, including the required [Source Form Properties]({{ api.form-properties.source-forms.section }}) (`form` step) and expected properties within each subsequent connection step.<br><br>
+This endpoint contains information about the configuration process, including the required [Source Form Properties]({{ api.form-properties.source-forms.section }}) (`step: form`) and expected properties within each subsequent connection step.<br><br>

       With this endpoint, you could dynamically generate a UI or initial setup forms for each source type you want to include in your application.
       {% endcapture %}